-Mr. Richards served for 15 years as an Adjunct Assistant Professor at Fordham Law School.
+Mr. Richards served for more than 10 years as an Adjunct Assistant Professor at Fordham Law School.
 He is President Emeritus of the Federal Bar Council Inn of Court, and a former member of the American Inns of Court Board of Trustees.
 Mr. Richards is currently serving as a member of the Departmental Disciplinary Committee for the Appellate Division of the First Department.
 In addition, he is a regular speaker and writer on topics relating to criminal and securities law issues, internal investigations, corporate governance and compliance procedures.
 He is also a member of the American Jazz Foundation's Board of Directors.

 From 1977 to 1983, Mr. Richards was an Assistant United States Attorney for the Southern District of New York, where he handled major prosecutions of insider trading and securities fraud, including the first successful criminal prosecution of an insider trading case in U.S. history.
 In United States v.
 Newman, he conceived the misappropriation theory of insider trading still prevalent today.
 An account of Mr. Richards’ use of his pioneering theory, as an Assistant United States Attorney (S.D.N.Y.), occupies a chapter of The Prosecutors: Inside the Offices of the Government’s Most Powerful Lawyers, by Pulitzer Prize winner James Stewart.
 Mr. Richards is a recipient of the Department of Justice’s Award for Superior Performance.

 President Emeritus, Federal Bar Council Inn of Court

 Former Member, American Inns of Court Board of Trustees

 Former Member, Advisory Board, Brennan Center for Justice